 SHARE:

-Disasters are frequent in Texas, whether fire, hurricanes, floods, extreme weather, or COVID-19.
-They affect businesses both large and small, and highlight the vulnerabilities of infrastructural systems such as power, water, and broadband connectivity.
+Whether fire, hurricanes, floods, extreme weather or COVID-19, disasters are frequent in Texas.
+Disasters affect businesses both large and small, and highlight the vulnerabilities of infrastructural systems such as power, water, and broadband connectivity.
 While some disaster-recovery resources are available for businesses in Texas (e.g., GLO, FEMA, SBA), our team’s recent research indicates that small, often rural communities in Texas lack the resources to plan for or respond after disasters, as well as to write grants to assist in preparedness and recovery.

 https://texastipi.org/project/continuity-after-disaster/